sharp0111/Intro-to-C-Solution/pointers/README.md

 ## Pointer Arithmetic

-When we index into arrays in JavaScript, we can do things like
+When we index into arrays in JavaScript, we can do things like:
 ```javascript
     const someArray = [];